 Hugh Grant, Paddington 2

-Who knew that beneath that perpetually floppy head of hair that made Hugh Grant such a sudden and surprise star in the mid-nineties lurked the buffoonish streak of a certified merry jester?
+Who knew that beneath the perpetually floppy head of hair that made Hugh Grant such a sudden and surprise star in the mid-nineties lurked the buffoonish streak of a certified merry jester?
 And who could have predicted that this waggish persona, so dissimilar from all the stuttering fuddy-duddies and rakish man-children of his rom-com days, would unveil itself in the unabashedly adorable sequel to a children’s movie about the misadventures of a talking bear?
 Grant appears to be having a field day as Paddington 2’s artfully bonkers villain, the preening, over-the-hill actor-turned-burglar Phoenix Buchanan, seizing upon his ample screen time to run the entire gamut of comedic clownery and calling upon a full-bodied versatility that even the funniest of his previous star vehicles have seldom showcased.
 The actor contorts his face like a rubber mask, plows through an array of finely-tuned stage accents, and dons unsightly disguise after unsightly disguise, all in the name of vandalizing the highly revered, painfully self-serious figure of the Great British Thespian.
 Grant proves himself a merciless yet joyful parodist who keeps his every scene moving at a buoyant pace, making the movie a breezy delight for its young viewers while simultaneously teasing the brains of the adults who not-so-secretly adore this series just as much as those within its target audience.
 From its first gag to its tap-happy finale, the performance remains so invigorating and so specific to the assignment at-hand that it makes one wonder why Grant waited so long to show off this bag of tricks in the first place — and what other skills might be hidden within it.

 Ethan Hawke, First Reformed